Port Pirie

 Port Pirie faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

 The area's university qualification rate is 10.2%, significantly lower than Australia's average of 30.4%.
-This disparity presents both a challenge and an opportunity for targeted educational initiatives.
 Bachelor degrees are the most common at 7.5%, followed by postgraduate qualifications (1.5%) and graduate diplomas (1.2%).
-Vocational credentials are prevalent, with 35.9% of residents aged 15+ holding them - advanced diplomas comprise 6.4% and certificates make up 29.5%.
+Vocational credentials are prevalent, with 35.9% of residents aged 15+ holding them, including advanced diplomas (6.4%) and certificates (29.5%).
+Educational participation is high at 25.1%, with 10.1% in primary education, 8.8% in secondary education, and 1.9% pursuing tertiary education.

-Educational participation is high, with 25.1% of residents currently enrolled in formal education.
+Educational participation is notably high, with 25.1% of residents currently enrolled in formal education.
 This includes 10.1% in primary education, 8.8% in secondary education, and 1.9% pursuing tertiary education.

 Frequently Asked Questions - Education